Richmond-Based Metallic Epoxy Installers • Vancouver, BC

 The clear coat is what protects the metallic look

 Metallic epoxy gets the attention, but the topcoat protects the finish in real life.
-The right clear coat improves scratch resistance, cleanability, chemical resistance, and clarity retention.
+The right clear coat improves scratch resistance, cleanability, chemical resistance, and long-term appearance retention.

 Gloss vs satin